 Protection of civilian human rights in the Middle East

-With the ongoing Syrian civil war and the presence of many terrorist organisations and extremist groups threatening the safety of residents in the Middle East, a lot of people find themselves in immediate danger.
+With the ongoing Syrian civil war and the presence of many terrorist organizations and extremist groups threatening the safety of residents in the Middle East, a lot of people find themselves in immediate danger.
 Their basic human rights are often ignored in their home countries, on their way away from them and also in the countries they migrate to in an effort to find new safe haven.
 As the Universal Declaration of Human Rights from 1948 states, all human beings are born free and equal in dignity and rights, with everyone having the right to life, liberty and security of person.
-The HRC at BratMUN will deal not only with the possible ways of protecting the rights of populations in the Middle East and increasing their safety in their home countries, but also of the migrants leaving the region.
+The HRC at BratMUN will deal mostly with the possible ways of protecting the rights of populations in the Middle East and increasing their safety in their home countries, but also of the migrants leaving the region.